Self-driving cars with lidar tech likely to hit Seoul roads soon

 “Domestic market conditions are not favorable for software companies because software is often treated like less important elements as the nation’s economy has been driven by heavy industries, like cars, shipbuilding and construction,” he said.

 For that reason, Seoul Robotics is trying to emulate Israel, where companies develop technology in the domestic market and then do businesses overseas.
 More than 90 Israeli companies are listed on Nasdaq, compared to only nine from Korea.

-Including Lee, a graduate of the University of Pennsylvania, many of the company’s employees have studied overseas and 30 percent are from different countries, including Ireland, the United Kingdom, France, Vietnam and the US.
+Including Lee, a graduate of Penn State University, many of the company’s employees have studied overseas and 30 percent are from different countries, including Ireland, the United Kingdom, France, Vietnam and the US.

 A graphic image of Seoul Robotics’ lidar-based self-driving solution.
 (Seoul Robotics)